JinenSetpal/wsap-plot/README.md

 ```
 python analysis.py <input file path here>
 ```
 Note: You can enter the file name only provided the file is in the same directory as analysis.py.
-Ensure to add the required extension.
+Ensure to add the corresponding file extension.